-By the sixtennth century Wales had long been an important part of the English realm, but it was left under a mediæval system of marcher lords and unreformed local laws inherited from the plethora of former Welsh states.
-Wales was given equal status (and representation in Parliament) under King Henry VIII (of the Welsh House of Tudor).
+By the sixteenth century Wales had long been an important part of the English realm, but it was left under a mediæval system of marcher lords and unreformed local laws inherited from the plethora of former Welsh states.
+Wales was given equal status and representation in Parliament under King Henry VIII (of the Welsh House of Tudor).
 In 1535 Wales was made part of England.
-The marcher lordships were abolished and English law was extended to Wales.
+The marcher lordships and their mediæval laws were abolished and English law was extended to Wales.

 For the text of the Acts effecting the union I am grateful to Owain Vaughan: